okalachev/flix/docs/usage.md

 6. Use the virtual joystick to fly the drone!

 > [!TIP]
-> Decrease `TILT_MAX` parameter when flying using the smartphone to make the controls less sensitive.
+> Decrease `CNT_TILT_MAX` parameter when flying using the smartphone to make the controls less sensitive.

 ### Control with remote control